erinosb/2020_DSCI512_RNAseq/README.md

   * In MODIFY THIS SECTION, tailor your RNAseq_analyzer_201119.sh to suit your own input directory
     * Change `inputdir=<yourinputdir>` to `inputdir="../01_input''` (should match your actual input directory)
     * Eventually we will modify most things in this section but for now, just change that one thing.
-  * Type 'exit' on line 133 right before `# FASTP to remove unwanted sequences`.
-This will short circuit the script and ask it to simply run the code above **exit**
+  * Type `exit` on line 133 right before `# FASTP to remove unwanted sequences`.
+This will short circuit the script and ask it to simply run the code above `exit`
   * Run the code with the following line of code:

  ```bash